 Professor Feuerstein used the diagram above to illustrate the process of MLE.
 The O stands for the learner (or organism), the S stands for stimulus and the R stands for response.
 The H is the mediator or the human, helping the learner through the process.In most normal learning environments the stimulus (S) and the Organism (O) and the response (R) would be carried out by the learners alone without intervention from the mediator (H or Human).
 Whereas in MLE the Human (H) intervenes between the stimulus and Organism and the Organism and the Response (R).

-These principles become apparent during the exploration of the skill.
-They become apparent because the activities are clinical in nature, the weakness of NOT FOLLOWING the principles become self evident.
-The child has no option but to follow the principle.
+After the child has explored their own thinking skills, habits and behaviours they identify the useful and universal learning principles.
+These principles become apparent during the exploration because the activities are clinical in nature.
+Through their own mistakes the child realises the disadvantage of NOT FOLLOWING the principles or the universal rules.
+The child has no option but to follow the principle and keep it as a guide for future.

-The child takes ownership of the principle, not because they are told to do so, but because they have discovered the value of each of the learning principles.
+Furthermore, the child takes ownership of the principle, not because they are told to do so, but because they have discovered the value of each of the learning principles.
 Put simply they have discovered the secrets to learning.

 To be able to meta-cognate, a child needs the right language to describe what they are thinking, how they are thinking and what impact their thinking has on their environment.

-Meta cognate is to think about one's own thinking, to understand own patterns and habits of thinking.
+Meta cognate is to think about one's own thinking; to understand own patterns and habits of thinking.
+Through the practice of meta-cognition we can encourage a GROWTH MINDSET in children.

-We also let children philosophize as deep as they wish and often find that they enjoy "Connecting the Dots" to life's bigger questions.
+Inside this growth mindset we also let children philosophize as deep as they wish and often find that they enjoy "Connecting the Dots" to life's bigger questions.

 As long as a child is able to meta-cognate their thoughts, and apply their thinking skills and learning principles consciously, we do not place any road blocks in their personal journeys.